fEst1ck/verified-move/README.md

 # Current Status

-I'm defining the operational semantics of local instructions.
+The operational semantics for local instructions is defined.